Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Appendix

+\begin{enumerate}[nosep,leftmargin=*] \item Wikidata ontology traversal: FewRel provides a Wikidata entity ID for each entity.
+Leveraging the Wikidata API, we retrieve the metadata associated with each entity ID.
+Then, we recursively map entity types (e.g., the value of the property ``subclass of'' for each concept in Wikidata) to parent types until a root node is found.
+During this traversal, we encounter a few special cases: (1) concepts with missing values for the ``subclass of'' property; (2) concepts with multiple values for the ``subclass of'' property; and (3) values of ``subclass of'' that lead to looping paths in the ontology.
 For entities with missing values, typically found in the leaf nodes of the Wikidata knowledge graph, we default to the value of the Wikidata property ``instance of'' as the starting concept for our recursive transversal.
-When a concept has multiple values for ``subclass of,'' we select the first value unless that value leads to a looping path within the ontology (e.g. ``make-up artist'' is a subclass of ``hair and make-up artist,'' which is a subclass of a ``make-up artist'').
-In these cases, we choose the next value of the ``subclass of'' until we find a non-looping path to a root node.
+When a concept has multiple values for ``subclass of,'' we select the first value unless that value leads to a looping path within the ontology (e.g., ``make-up artist'' is a subclass of ``hair and make-up artist,'' which is a subclass of a ``make-up artist'').
+In these cases, we choose the next value of the ``subclass of'' until we find a non-looping path to a root node. \item Type binning: Using the raw values of sub-classes results in thousands of fine-grained entity types.
+We iteratively bin entity types into parent entity types until each entity type has at least 1,000 entities to obtain broader, more generalized entity types.
+This method produced 23 distinct entity types (see Figure \ref{fig:fewrel_entity_types} for the names and distribution of entity types found in FewRel). \end{enumerate}